DNYoussef/AIVillage/README.md

 ## System Components

-1. Base Agent: A foundational agent class built on Langroid's ChatAgent.
+1. Agent: A comprehensive agent class that combines features from the previous Agent and BaseAgent classes, built on Langroid's ChatAgent.
 2. Specialized Agents:
    - King Agent: Coordinates tasks and manages other agents.
    - Sage Agent: Handles research and analysis tasks.